China Says lot Of Work To Be Done Before Ukraine Peace Summit Takes Place - UrduPoint

 With the war well into its third year, the Swiss government last week announced that it would host a high-level peace conference for Ukraine in mid-June, but that Russia would not attend.

-Following talks with President Xi Jinping in Beijing Tuesday, German Chancellor Olaf Scholz said that the Chinese leader and he had agreed to "coordinate intensively and positively" on promoting that conference.
+Following talks with President Xi Jinping in Beijing Tuesday, German Chancellor Olaf Scholz said that he and the Chinese leader had agreed to "coordinate intensively and positively" on promoting that conference.

 Ukrainian President Volodymyr Zelensky welcomed the statement, saying that China could help deliver a "just peace" for his country.

+Russia's foreign ministry spokeswoman Maria Zakharova said last week that any action on Ukraine that "ignores Russia's position" was "detached from reality" and had "no perspective".

+The Kremlin has repeatedly said it will not participate in any negotiations unless Kyiv accepts Russia's annexation of the roughly 20 percent of Ukraine's territory it currently occupies.

-But China on Wednesday demurred from specifically confirming it would attend that meeting, saying Xi supported a conference "recognised by Russia and Ukraine" and that "there is still a lot of work to be done" before it takes place.
+China has not officially confirmed it would attend the planned meeting in Switzerland, saying Xi supported a conference "recognised by Russia and Ukraine" and that "there is still a lot of work to be done" before it takes place.

 Xi "supports the convening of an international peace conference in due course... with equal participation by all parties," foreign ministry spokesperson Lin Jian said.